Sleeping Beauty

-The earliest known version of the tale is found in the narrative Perceforest, written between 1330 and 1344.
-Another was published by Giambattista Basile in his collection titled The Pentamerone, published posthumously in 1634 and adapted by Charles Perrault in Histoires ou contes du temps passé in 1697.
-The version collected and printed by the Brothers Grimm was one orally transmitted from the Perrault.
+The earliest known version of the tale is found in the French narrative Perceforest, written between 1330 and 1344.
+Another was the Catalan poem Frayre de Joy e Sor de Paser.
+Giambattista Basile wrote another, "Sun, Moon, and Talia" for his collection Pentamerone, published posthumously in 1634–36 and adapted by Charles Perrault in Histoires ou contes du temps passé in 1697.
+The version collected and printed by the Brothers Grimm was one orally transmitted from the Perrault version, while including own attributes like the thorny rose hedge and the curse.

-The Aarne-Thompson classification system for fairy tales lists Sleeping Beauty as a Type 410: it includes a princess who is magically forced into sleep and later woken, reversing the magic.
-The fairy tale has been adapted countless times throughout history and retold by modern storytellers across a variety of media.
+The Aarne-Thompson classification system for fairy tales lists "Sleeping Beauty" as a Type 410: it includes a princess who is magically forced into sleep and later woken, reversing the magic.
+The fairy tale has been adapted countless times throughout history and retold by modern storytellers across various media.